 Stockport Observatory houses three permanently-mounted telescopes as well as some small portable ones.

 - The Jubilee Telescope is a 20-inch (0.5 metre) Newtonian-Cassegrain reflecting telescope that was built with the assistance of the state's Jubilee 150 Board in 1986.
 The telescope is computer-controlled and equipped with a ST-6 CCD camera for digital imaging of the night sky.
+Note that the 20-inch Jubilee Telescope is currently unavailable due to repairs currently being carried out on the dome.
+Read our media release for more information.

 - The smaller observatory houses a computerised 12-inch (30cm) Schmidt-Cassegrain telescope.